metarhia/metadoc/test/example.md

 _Returns:_ [`<Object>`][object] description of returned value.
 If this is an
     object or function with defined structure, then it should be described by rules defined above

 - `numArr`: [`<number[]>`][number]
 - `strArr`: [`<string[]>`][string]

-One-liner function description
+One-liner function description.

 Multi-line expanded function description.
-Note that all lines should have length of 80 or less characters
+Note that all lines should have length of 80 or less characters.
 To specify custom arguments signature `Signature:` comment can be used.
-It also supports multiline
+It also supports multiline.
+Backticks `are supported` and they `` can be used `inside` code blocks ``.
+Note that`text that is not`separated from backtick will stick to it if line exceeds max length.

 _Throws:_ [`<TypeError>`][typeerror] conditions causing error.
 Empty lines
     between comments after parameters are optional